 - A base is a proton acceptor.

 In this context, an acid donates a proton to another substance, while a base accepts a proton.
-For instance, in the reaction between ammonia (NH3) and water (H2O), NH3 acts as a base by accepting a proton from H2O, which acts as an acid.
+Here's a good example: in the reaction between ammonia (NH3) and water (H2O), NH3 acts as a base by accepting a proton from H2O, which acts as an acid.

 Lewis Theory